ircv3/ircv3-specifications/extensions/register.md

    MUST NOT use `FAIL REGISTER COMPLETE_CONNECTION_REQUIRED`
  * `email-required` - if present, registrations require a valid email address to process

+Clients MUST ignore any value assigned to these keys, and MUST ignore any unknown key.

 ### Commands

     REGISTER {<email> | "*"} <password>